Khellin: Vitiligo

 Vitiligo is a disease which causes loss of pigmentation in portions of skin.
 When khellin is applied topically in combination with UVA light, it is able to stimulate melanocytes (cells that produce melanin) in hair follicles for successful treatment of vitiligo.
 One such method is blister roof transplantation; in which, blisters are formed on an unaffected area and are then grafted onto a vitiligo affected area.
 When khellin is applied topically and treated with UV light, pigmentation returns to treated areas.

 When taken systemically, khellin induces elevated liver enzyme levels and broad photosensitivity; however, topical application reduces these side effects.
 Psoralens are commonly used for vitiligo treatment, but have higher phototoxic and DNA mutagenic effects.
-While Khellin treatment in conjunction with UV therapy is successful, accelerated photoaging and increased risk of skin cancer is another concern.
+While khellin treatment in conjunction with UV therapy is successful, accelerated photoaging and increased risk of skin cancer is another concern.

+In addition to khellin combined with UVA therapy, recent advancements highlight the potential of personalized vitiligo treatments that combine topical applications with controlled light exposure and dietary support.
+These integrative approaches are being explored to enhance treatment efficacy and minimize side effects.
+For example, specialized treatment programs in Pakistan offer customized solutions for vitiligo management.

+Additionally, recent research in Pakistan has explored the development of herbomineral formulations for treating hypopigmentation in vitiligo.
+A study on the ALG-06 herbomineral capsule demonstrated potential efficacy in promoting repigmentation through a combination of herbal and mineral components.
+Such formulations are under investigation as complementary therapies alongside conventional treatments.

 Kidney stones

-When ammi visnaga extract is taken daily, as a tea or as a pill, calcium oxalate kidney stone formation is inhibited, making it a good treatment for hyperoxaluria (a condition in which there is excessive oxalate excretion in the urine, causing kidney stones).
+When Visnaga daucoides extract is taken daily, as a tea or as a pill, calcium oxalate kidney stone formation is inhibited, making it a good treatment for hyperoxaluria (a condition in which there is excessive oxalate excretion in the urine, causing kidney stones).
 Khellin was thought to slow or prevent calcium oxalate nucleation, preventing stones from forming.
-However, studies have shown that khellin is not the active ingredient in Ammi Visnaga extract.
-Upon studying calcium oxalate nucleation, ammi visnaga extract as a whole was shown to prolong nucleation time as well as change stone conformation, while khellin alone had no effect.
+However, studies have shown that khellin is not the active ingredient in Visnaga daucoides extract.
+Upon studying calcium oxalate nucleation, Visnaga daucoides extract as a whole was shown to prolong nucleation time as well as change stone conformation, while khellin alone had no effect.

 Khellin has also been used to treat renal colic, which is due mostly to schistosomiasis infections and stone formation.
 The plant mixture had diuretic properties that were seen to relieve renal colic by relaxing the ureter and acting as a diuretic.